 At 6-7 weeks old, the average kitten is primarily eating solid food and no longer dependent on nursing.
 The kittens can now gradually be accustomed to hard kibbles.
 Soak the kibbles in a little lukewarm water to start with, to make them a bit softer.
 We recommends Yarrah Grain-Free cat food for kittens aged 6 weeks and older.
 This grain-free kibble has a higher protein and fat content and supports your kitten in his or her growth.

 7 weeks is the statutory weaning age as of which kittens are allowed to be separated from their mother.
 The kittens will now also be capable of living without their mother.
-Our advice is to allow the kittens to be handed over to their new owner at 8-9 weeks old.
+Kittens can to be handed over to their new owner at 8-9 weeks old, but somewhat later is better.